Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

   bool FileSystem.DelPartition(partition:string)

-This function delets a partition
+This function deletes a partition

 ----